cybernhl/SMSRetriever-Kotlin/README.md

 # SMSRetriever-Kotlin

-# A Simple OTP reading application
+A Simple OTP reading application.

 This is a simple android appication that demostrate the use of new SMS Retriever API by google.